Deep Seabed Mining: WWF has filed a lawsuit against the government

 • Expected emissions of chemicals, waste products and particles from mining operations can pollute the marine environment, even far away from the operations themselves.

-• Unprecedented negative impacts on wildlife from noise, vibration and light.
+• We risk comprehensive negative impacts on wildlife from noise, vibration and light.
+Noise pollution can radiate up to 500 km from the source.

 • The ocean is worth more than just the value of its limited resources.
-The long-term benefits of a rich and clean ocean outweigh any short-term gains from seabed mining.
+The long-term benefits of a rich and clean ocean should outweigh any short-term gains from seabed mining.

 Read more about the dangers of deep seabed mining here.